 Art.
 1. Protocol.
 Immediately after the weigh-in for a dual meet or multiple dual meets conducted on the same day, coaches may mutually agree to determine the starting weight class for the matches.
 If coaches cannot agree on the starting weight class, they will execute a coin toss.
-The winner of the coin toss will have the choice to select either the starting weight class or the odd/even matches.
+All dual meet team pairings that are at weigh-ins, and cannot agree on the starting weight class, shall complete the coin toss at weigh-ins for each dual meet held that day.
+The winner of the coin toss will have the choice to select either the starting weight class or the odd/ even matches.
 Whichever selection is made by the coach who wins the coin toss, the opposing coach will receive the remaining option.
 The home team coach is responsible for notifying game management and the referee of each team's selection.
 Once the first weight class is established, subsequent matches will continue in the traditional sequence of increasing weight class order.
 See Rule 3.12.2 for odd/even selection and choice of position protocols when the coaches agree on the starting weight class.

 Art.
 2. Multiple Dual Meets at Different Sites.
-When multiple dual meets are wrestled on the same day at different sites, the order of matches to be wrestled at the second site will be decided by mutual agreement or a coin toss (see Rule 3.8.1) conducted by the coaches not more than two hours prior to the start of competition.
+When multiple dual meets are wrestled on the same day at different sites, the order of matches to be wrestled at the second site will be decided by mutual agreement or a coin toss (see Rule 3.8.1) conducted by the coaches not less than two hours prior to the start of competition.